 2.3.
 Sequoia & Kings Canyon National Parks

-The Sequoia and the Kings Canyon are two Nevada National Parks located on the Sierra Nevada mountains south.
+The Sequoia and the Kings Canyon are located in the Sierra Nevada mountains south.
 Both parks are jointly administered by the Sequoia and Kings Canyon National Park Service.

 While the Sequoia gets its name from its giant sequoia trees, including General Sherman, the largest tree on Earth by volume, the Kings Canyon is a pristine rugged glacier-carved valley, comprising high meadows, swift-flowing rivers, and mountain peaks.